 Now through several useful extensions, WooCommerce allows its user to add & activate advanced functionalities as well.
 But for WooCommerce users, there is a requirement to buy extensions individually for the advanced functionalities that they are willing to use.
 For instance, the WooCommerce Bookings extension hasn't been in the free version of WooCommerce.

 Other notable WooCommerce plugins and extensions include WooCommerce Memberships that limit the user's access to the WordPress site in certain parts.
 And the admin can sell access to those parts of the site.

 You can check out the price and other details of WooCommerce extensions from the WooCommerce Extension Page.

-- Thousands of free and paid themes & extension options available
+- Thousands of free and paid themes & extension options are available

 - The ability to build & get started with an online store instantly and to be ready for business right away.

-- Its wide range of payment facility in its store.
+- Its wide range of payment facilities in its store.